JulienRineau/mavros-delivery-drone/README.md

 # mavros-delivery-drone
-Quadrotor control code for drone delivery using PX4 and ROS
+Quadrotor control code and STEP files for package delivery using PX4 and ROS